-Coincidently and without knowledge of Tobey's instruction, William Anastasi, when making his Burst Series starting in 1989, pins paper or sometimes works directly on the wall facing it-his feet nearly touching with eyes closed or masked.
+Coincidently and without knowledge of Tobey's instruction, William Anastasi, when making his Burst Series starting in 19896, pins paper or sometimes works directly on the wall facing it-his feet nearly touching with eyes closed or masked.
 Placing both hands at his midriff, each holding an oil or graphite stick, he extends his arms drawing radiating lines out from the center as far as his reach.
+Not seeing, he too is able to lose control paradoxically while performing a controlled action.